-The Uleska Platform is a centralized orchestration and automation platform that fits into CI/CD & DevOps to run the required security tooling.
-It integrates with commercial, open-source, and custom security tools and brings all the issues back into a centralized database.
+The Uleska Platform is a centralised orchestration and automation platform that fits into CI/CD & DevOps to run the required security tooling.
+It integrates with commercial, open-source, and custom security tools and brings all the issues back into a centralised database.
 Each run of the security testing (typically for each build/deploy) is stored separately, yet it keeps a memory of what has happened before.

 Better yet, as those issues will not be fixed, they will be reported in the next (and future) runs of those same security tools, however now the Uleska Platform will automatically remember them as false positives, and automatically not report them.

 This means the Uleska Platform acts as a false positive remover for all tools you are using, regardless of whether they are commercial, open-source, or custom tools your own teams have created.
 This greatly reduces the manual overhead of dealing with false positives out of security testing and enables sensible security automation to be wrapped into DevSecOps.